I wrote this post in November 2017 and never posted it.

 There is so much other shit going on in the world that my decision on not having children should really be the least of your worries.

-Can we change our mind?
+Can I change my mind?
 Sure, I’ve got time.

 For now?
-I’m happy with where we are in our life and I’m happy to be childfree.
+I’m happy with where I am in life and I’m happy to be childfree.